BensonYanger/kubectl-ssh/README.md

 Modified the kubectl-ssh plugin from jordanwilson230 updated for containerd: https://github.com/jordanwilson230/kubectl-plugins

+This is for clusters that use the containerd backend.
+This does the following:

+Creates a pod with the following:
+- image: https://hub.docker.com/repository/docker/bensonyanger/nerdctl (an alpine linux 3.15.0 image with the nerdctl binary copied)
+- volumes mounted: (`/var/run/containerd`, `/tmp`, `/var/lib/containerd`)
+- permissions: privileged

+---
+**NOTE**

+This pod will be run with privileges and mounts volumes that the containerd runtime is actively using.

+**THIS CAN BE VERY DANGEROUS.**

+---

 ### kubectl ssh
 - This is basically a kubectl exec but it gives you the option to choose what user you want to be